ftpsolutions/gosnmp-python/README.md

 * Doesn't seem to work with Python any more (after the CFFI change)
 * Python command needs to be prefixed with GODEBUG=cgocheck=0 (or have that in the environment)
 * I've not implemented walk (as I didn't need it for my use-case, I just use get_next with Python)
+* PyPy seems to have memory problems (particularly when closing/opening lots of sessions in multiple threads)
+    * I've put lots of mutexes in that apply only when PyPy is running- still seems flaky

 #### How do I make use of this?